juananpe/langgraph-mcp-pipeline/README.md

 # Project Overview

 This project demonstrates the use of the Model Context Protocol (MCP) with LangGraph to create workflows that generate prompts and AI-generated images based on a given topic.
 The project consists of three main files: `app.py`, `graph.py`, and `ai-image-gen-pipeline.py`.
-Each file showcases different aspects of using MCP with LangGraph, including the Functional API, Graph API, and integration within Open WebUI Pipelines.
+Each file showcases different aspects of using MCP with LangGraph, including the [LangGraph Functional API](https://langchain-ai.github.io/langgraph/reference/func/), [Graph API](https://langchain-ai.github.io/langgraph/), and integration within [Open WebUI Pipelines](https://docs.openwebui.com/pipelines/).

 ## Files